 It could also be helpful to read our information explaining support for children with Special Educational Needs, called SEN Support.

-- An exclusion can only be on disciplinary grounds, for example it would be unlawful to exclude a pupil simply because they have additional needs or a disability that the school feels it is unable to meet (see 3.13 of the Department for Education Exclusions guidance).
+• An exclusion can only be on disciplinary grounds, for example it would be unlawful to exclude a pupil simply because they have additional needs or a disability that the school feels it is unable to meet (see the Department for Education Suspension and permanent exclusions guidance 2023).

-- Exclusions may only be given by the Head Teacher who has a duty to notify parents in writing and include the reason for the exclusion, the period of exclusion, parents rights to make representations to the governing body and how, and should also include links to sources of impartial advice and information.
+• Exclusions may only be given by the Head Teacher who has a duty to notify parents and where relevant the social worker and virtual school head in writing and without delay.
+They must include the reason for the exclusion, the period of exclusion, parents rights to make representations to the governing body and how, and should also include links to sources of impartial advice and information.

-- The Head Teacher must immediately inform the governing body and the local authority of: a permanent exclusion; more than 15 days fixed-term exclusions in a term or where an exclusion results in a child missing an examination or national curriculum test.
+• The Head Teacher must immediately inform the governing body of: a permanent exclusion or suspension of more than 5 school days in a term or where an exclusion results in a child missing an examination or national curriculum test.

-- The legal limit for number of fixed-term exclusion is 45 days in an academic year. (even where attended more than one school)
+• The legal limit for number of suspensions (fixed-term exclusions) is 45 days in an academic year. (even where attended more than one school)

 See our information within the page ‘Governing body duties‘ to find out what your next steps are if you have some questions or concerns about the exclusion decision.